popp3000/SimplexSans/README.md

 ## Concept

 SimplexSans was developed as a typographic experiment rooted in analog construction techniques.
 Every glyph is based on a strict modular system, allowing the shapes to be drawn manually on graph paper using only a ruler and a compass.
 The result is a display typeface that feels both mechanical and human, rational and playful.

 ## Design Characteristics

 - Geometric, monolinear construction
-- Based on a uniform grid system for consistency and reproducibility
+- Based on a triospace grid system, no kerning!
+- Normal characters (a, b, n, etc.) are 2 units wide, narrow characters (I, i, l, etc.) 1 are unit wide and wide characters (W, m, etc.) are 3 units wide
 - Designed for display use: headlines, signage, editorial experiments
 - Trispace font: to allow rhythmic typographic patterns without relying on variable widths or kerning
 - No optical corrections — all shapes are purely constructed and follow the logic of the grid
+- Special characters are typically drawn with half the stroke width

 ## Technical Details